avarshney15/RecipesandRatings/README.md

 The bar graph above, shows the average time taken for recipes to be made versus the rating recieved.
 We can see that the average time taken to produce a recipe with rating 1 alomost takes the same amount of time as producing a recipe with rating 5, with the difference between the two being only 6.9 minutes.
 What's interesting is that 87.4 minutes to create a recipe with rating 3 and 91.5  to create a recipe with rating 4.

 ### Interesting Aggregates
-For this section, we grouped our data based on the
+For this section, we grouped our data based on the number of steps and found the mean, median,
 <iframe
   src="assets/interesting_agg_tail.html"
   width="1200"
-  height="500"
+  height="300"
   frameborder="0"
   style="width: 100%; height: 100%; min-width: 1200px; min-height: 600px;"
 ></iframe>
 <iframe
   src="assets/interesting_agg_tail.html"
   width="1200"
-  height="500"
+  height="300"
   frameborder="0"
   style="width: 100%; height: 100%; min-width: 1200px; min-height: 600px;"
 ></iframe>